InsightsPlugin/Insights/README.md

 Insights' limits are super configurable, allowing for group limits, individual (permission-based) limits, and tile limits.
 Each limit is able to be bypassed through permissions, which you can customize in the limits configuration.

+Apart from all placeable materials, Insights also supports the limitation of the following static entities:
+* Item Frames
+* Armor Stands
+* Paintings
+* End Crystals

 Insights applies a mapreduce design pattern to perform scans asynchronously, thus keeping the main thread free from counting materials.
 Insights also provides an extensive developer API to create your own custom defined region addons,